r4gus/zigtoberfest/content/index.md

 The event is open to everyone--all at no cost!
 We have limited seats available so make sure to <a href="" target="_blank">Register Now</a>!

+The Name Zigtoberfest is a combination of the words Zig (the programming language) and Oktoberfest, as the event takes place in Munich.
+It was coined by [Rene](https://renerocks.ai/) during a discussion on Discord.

 # What is Zig?

 [Zig](https://ziglang.org/) is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.
 Among other things, it offers a fresh approach to metaprogramming based on compile-time code execution and lazy evaluation.
 Zig can also be used as a zero-dependency, drop-in C/C++ compiler that supports cross-compilation out-of-the-box.